 The concept of energy was extensively analyzed in the previous paper [6] and only Leibniz's original formulation of kinetic energy (as activity between particles) was found to retain its validity.
 Einstein's photon hypothesis was also shredded in that paper and was seen to be no more than a "heuristic" (theoretical, non-physical) device.
-The explanations of the photoelectric and Compton effect are analyzed more extensively in the related paper [7], in terms only of fluctuating discrete, interactions between far electrons, while the assumption of all unseen intermediate entities (like 'light') becomes redundant.
+The explanations of the photoelectric and Compton effect are analyzed more extensively in the related paper [UET7D], in terms only of fluctuating discrete, interactions between far electrons, while the assumption of the existence of all unseen intermediate entities (like 'light') becomes redundant.
 Such artificial intermediaries were introduced by the opponents of Newton's radical concept of action-at-a-distance ('far-action'), who are still obsessed with Descartes' appeal to human touching.
+The modern force-particle ("boson") concept was invented to maintain this problematic perspective in modern physics.